 The first thing you have to do is make yourself a priority in your own life.
 Really.
 You won’t be alive to take care of or love and be loved by anyone if you don’t take care of yourself because you will be dead.
 Diabetes can kill you.
 Type 2 diabetes is completely controllable and reversible but you have to care about and love yourself enough to put your health above everything and everyone else.
 It sounds impossible but it’s not.
 With the love and support of those you love, you can do it.

 If you’re like me, you hate to take medicine.
 It sucks.
 Everything has side effects.
 You’ve seen the commercials; to help alleviate your depression you may become suicidal and to alleviate your migraine you can go blind.
 They have to list every side effect ever.
-But sometimes you need medicine to survive or at least until you can work towards getting healthy enough to not need it.
+But sometimes you need medicine from the Canadian Pharmacy to survive or at least until you can work towards getting healthy enough to not need it.
 I’m not on insulin but I was prescribed medication to control my diabetes and my high blood pressure, along with a plan to eat healthy, count carbs and exercise.
 There is no easy fix.
 A pill cannot fix everything.
 A pill is a Band-Aid to help you get well enough to get healthy.

 This is hard.
 Starting is overwhelming but it’s not impossible.
 When you’re a mom, especially, trying to find the time to work out can feel like trying to find time to do your nails or get a massage, non-existent.
 Remember when I was talking about putting yourself first?
 This is part of that.
 Just move.
 It doesn’t matter how.
 I started with a Beachbody workout (dancing), then I threw in some BBG ab work.
 My mom kept urging me to “just walk” and I thought it sounded too simple.
 I was hesitant but it was doable and it gave me time every morning to reflect and get my mind right.
 50 pounds later, mom was right.
 It was simple.
 Don’t overcomplicate things.
 Just move.
 I document my daily walks on InstaStories to keep myself accountable.